schmaustech/acm-hypershift-blog/README.md

 ## Observing Deployment Progression

 During the hosted cluster deployment process we view a few different commands that show the status and progression of the cluster.
+The commands below are just a snapshot in time during the cluster deployment so the output can vary.
+These commands can also be helpful in troubleshooting should the deploy not be progressing.
 First we can look at the hostedcluster output:

 ~~~bash
 $ oc get hostedcluster -n kni21
 NAME    VERSION   KUBECONFIG               PROGRESS   AVAILABLE   REASON                    MESSAGE
 kni21             kni21-admin-kubeconfig   Partial    True        HostedClusterAsExpected
 ~~~

+And then if we want to see a deeper detail on the hostedcluster to see status of the various stages:

 ~~~bash
 $ oc get hostedcluster -n kni21 -o yaml